Residency Application Timeline

 - Impactful experience (if applicable)

-- Gap explanation (if applicable)
+- Academic/professional interruptions or extensions (if applicable)

 - Hobbies

-- Additional information section
+- Additional questions section

-- Follow up on MSPE if outstanding.
+- Follow up on MSPE and transcript if outstanding.

 - Finalize all MyERAS Application content by the end of August.